We provide a host of

 skill_id

-The ID of a Skill in TechWolf, that is present in the Job Skill Profile and/or peer Skill profile.
+The external ID of a Skill in TechWolf, that is present in the Job Skill Profile and/or peer Skill profile.

 skill_status